odud-by/uae-fdi-resilience-analysis/README.md

 ---

 Recent inflows contain a structural component that the neutral baseline likely understates.
-For policy interpretation, w_ARDL = 0.3 is the recommended baseline.
+For policy interpretation, w = 0.3 is the recommended baseline.
 It keeps 2025 elevated and implies gradual moderation in 2026, rather than rapid mean reversion.

-The resulting forecast path under w_ARDL = 0.3 is shown below.
+The resulting forecast path under w = 0.3 is shown below.

 ![Anchor heavy forecasts](outputs/anchor_heavy_forecasts.png)